 Steven P. Buffone is a Partner in the New York office of Gibson Dunn.
 He serves as Co-Chair of the Firm's Corporate Transactions Practice Group and Energy and Infrastructure Practice Groups.
 He is a corporate transactional lawyer who has represented clients in mergers and acquisitions, public and private issuances of debt and equity securities, venture capital financings, corporate restructurings and bankruptcies and general corporate counseling.

-Steve is a cum laude graduate of the Georgetown University School of Foreign Service and Cornell and Stanford Law Schools.
-He is a member of the New York and California bars and is active in firm management, having served for many years as Co-Partner In Charge of the New York office.
-Steve is also a former member of the firm's Executive Committee.
+Steve is a cum laude graduate of the Georgetown University School of Foreign Service and THE Cornell and Stanford Law Schools.
+He is a member of the New York and California bars and is active in firm management, having previously served as Co-Partner in Charge of the New York office and as a member of the firm's Executive Committee.

 An accomplished social entrepreneur with expertise in health care, labor issues and public policy, Cheryl Dorsey was named President of Echoing Green in May 2002.
 She is the first Echoing Green Fellow to lead the social venture fund, which has awarded over $28 million in start-up capital to over 450 social entrepreneurs worldwide since 1987.
 Read more.

-Betsy Fader is the former Chief Program Officer at the Doris Duke Charitable Foundation.
-Ms. Fader assisted with strategic planning for the Foundation's program areas and properties, and oversaw the Foundation's grants program on Child Abuse Prevention, as well as the grants program of the Doris Duke Foundation for Islamic Art.
+Betsy Fader currently serves as Advisor for Strategy and New Programs at the Helmsley Charitable Trust.
+Prior to her current work, Ms. Fader served as Chief Program Officer at the Doris Duke Charitable Foundation where she assisted with strategic planning for the Foundation's program areas and properties, and oversaw the Foundation's grants program on Child Abuse Prevention, as well as the grants program of the Doris Duke Foundation for Islamic Art.
 Prior to her arrival to DDCF, Betsy was the Executive Director of Student Pugwash USA -- the "junior" arm of the Pugwash Conferences on Science and World Affairs (which in 1995 won the Nobel Prize for Peace).
 Betsy also worked as a legislative assistant in Washington, DC and as a Parliamentary Assistant in the House of Commons in London, where her work focused on alternative energy technology, biomedical research policy, higher education policy and ethics in research.
 Betsy holds a Master's degree in Education and Social Policy from Harvard University and a BA in Political Science from Vanderbilt University.
-She also serves on the boards of Computers for Youth and the Women's Law Initiative.
+She also serves on the board of Computers for Youth.

 Marianne Gimon works as an independent consultant specialized in gender and international development.
 She worked with the UNICEF Syria Country Office on developing protection interventions for vulnerable adolescent Iraqis living in Syria.
 She previously worked for the Population Council, the Social Science Research Council, the United Nations Development Program and Equilibres et Populations.
 She taught English in Yantai, China as a Worldteach volunteer.
 Marianne is a family council member of the Flora Family Foundation, a board member of the Hewlett Foundation, and a board member of Echoing Green.
 She earned her Bachelor of Arts at Brown University and her Master's Degree from the School of International and Public Affairs of Columbia University.